 GETA Membership Statement

-This Association is open to practitioners, trainees, educators, and researchers in the therapy professions who are in agreement with the values of the Association as outlined below.
+This Association is open to practitioners and trainees in the psychotherapy professions who are in agreement with the values of the Association as outlined below.

-- We believe people who are experiencing distress regarding gender or biological sex deserve a safe place to receive therapeutic support.
-We support the practice of ethical, developmentally appropriate psychotherapy with these clients.
+- We believe people who are experiencing distress regarding gender or biological sex should have access to ethical, developmentally appropriate psychotherapy.

-- We recognize that behavior, feelings, and beliefs—including those surrounding gender identity— are influenced by factors of which we are not fully conscious.
-Thus there is value in exploring these unconscious motivations.
+- We recognize that behavior, feelings, and beliefs, including those related to gender identity, are influenced by factors of which we may not be fully conscious.
+The exploration of unconscious factors is not inherently pathologizing.
+Rather, its purpose is to expand and deepen self-understanding.

 - Gender and sexuality are complex, develop over time, and are influenced by many factors (biological, psychological, social, etc.).

-- A sense of personal identity is not static, especially among young people.
-Identity exploration is a normal part of adolescent development.
+- Personal identity is not static.
+Identity exploration is a normal part of adolescent and young adult development.

-- The consolidation of a same-sex sexual orientation is a process that often takes years.
-Youth going through such a process are often gender nonconforming and may experience distress as they come to terms with their sexual orientation.
+- Same-sex attracted youth are often gender nonconforming and may experience distress as they come to terms with their sexual orientation.
 Gay, lesbian, and bisexual youth may need help and support to accept themselves as they are.